thomas-k-cameron/my-mbo-analysis-book/src/system.md

 Here are my reasoning for using S3 over other services.

 - Data Storage: Object Storage vs MySQL/PostgresDB vs Serverless databases
   - Object Storage
     Least expensive and as long as you keep the file size small, it work.
     Schema is not required, so it's not difficult to introduce new data types.

   - Server RDBMS (e.g. MySQL, PostgresDB)
     Server is quite expensive and query wasn't always as fast.
     Since most my dataset was read only so most features were not necessary.

   - Serverless DB
     You will only be charged for what you use but you could mess up your query and end up with 1000 USD an hour. (it happened to me.)
     Since most my dataset was read only so most features were not necessary.

-I almost exclusively used EC2 but this is what I found out about the hardware.
+I almost exclusively used EC2 but this is what I found out about AWS's computing services.

 - Computing: EC2 vs Lambda vs Fargate
   - EC2